Last Week Tonight with John Oliver: Format

 Unlike The Daily Show, which followed recent news, Oliver tends to explore one concept in depth.
 The show is taped in front of a studio audience, and HBO offers a limited number of free tickets to attend each week's Last Week Tonight taping.
-Taping takes place on Sunday at 7pm.

-The show's theme starts off every episode containing images relating to it or the world at large with satirical captions written in dog Latin (e.g., a photo of a gun labelled "deus ex machina", a picture of Vladimir Putin labelled "POTUS Operandi", a photo of Oliver himself labelled "hostus mostus").
-Each episode contains a small handful of shorter segments, and then one main segment.
+The show's theme starts off every episode containing images relating to the world at large with satirical captions written in dog Latin (e.g., a photo of a gun labelled "deus ex machina", a picture of Vladimir Putin labelled "POTUS Operandi", a photo of Oliver himself labelled "hostus mostus").
+Each episode contains a small handful of shorter segments and then one main segment.
 While the short segments almost always relate to recent news, the episode's main segment usually covers in length and detail a political issue, even if that issue did not have news media attention during the preceding week.
 On occasion, the short segments are omitted and the main segment takes up the entirety of the episode.
 Some of the episodes will follow up the main segment with another video compilation or news story.
-Oliver's speech is broken up with video compilations of recent news clips, or recurring segments, into which Oliver segues with the slogan, "And now, this."
+Oliver's speech is broken up with video compilations of recent news clips, or recurring segments, into which Oliver segues by saying, "And now, this."
 Oliver has also ended some segments with mock trailers for fictional TV shows or commercials that satirize the subject of his speech.

-Oliver injects humor into his presentation, including satirical analogies, and allusions to popular culture and celebrities.
-The show includes a panel in the upper-left corner that frequently displays a photo or graphic for that accompanies subject at hand, as a comedic aid.
+Oliver injects humor into his presentation, including satirical analogies and allusions to popular culture and celebrities.
+The show includes a panel in the upper-left corner that frequently displays a photo or graphic that accompanies the subject at hand, as a comedic aid.
 A full-screen graphic will show and play a video clip (such as excerpts from news show or documentaries) when Oliver is citing it.
 He often coins hashtags related to his segment for use in social media, some of which go viral.